Firefly Helikite Aids Firefighting First Responders

 On Monday 29th September 2008, First Firefly Helikite Gave Successful Demonstration

-The Firefly flies itself automatically and so the flying line can be tethered to a stake and the Firefly left to fly itself, while the operators concentrate on viewing and manipulating the aerial images from the high altitude pan/tilt video camera.
-These images can be also viewed by any first-responder equipped with a pocket-sized video receiver/ viewer.
+The Firefly flies itself automatically and so the flying line can be tethered to a stake and the Firefly left to fly itself.
+In the meantime, the operators can concentrate on viewing and manipulating the aerial images from the high altitude pan/tilt video camera.
+These images can be also viewed by any first-responder equipped with a pocket-sized video receiver/viewer.
 This allows everyone an overview of a disaster situation in real-time.

-Larger six cubic metre Firefly Helikites can lift highly efficient thermal imaging cameras on pan/tilt mounts.
-Allowing hot-spots within fires to be identified and warm bodies of disaster victims to be spotted within cold rubble, beneath undergrowth or on water.
-These Helikites can be kept fully inflated in standard box trailers or inflated within a few minutes as required.
+Larger, six cubic metre Firefly Helikites can lift highly efficient thermal imaging cameras on pan/tilt mounts.
+This allows hot spots within fires to be identified and warm bodies of disaster victims within cold rubble to be spotted, beneath undergrowth or on water.
+These Helikites can be kept fully inflated in standard box trailers or inflated within a few minutes, as required.

 Helikites are a new type of all-weather, high-altitude, tethered aircraft.
-Helikites are novel because they are the only aerostats in the world that are pushed up by both helium and by wind.
+Helikites are unique because they are the only aerostats in the world that are pushed up by both helium and by wind.
 This means that very compact Helikites are highly weather-survivable.
-Helikite systems provide an inexpensive, all-weather and permanent aerial platform.
-Everything needed to lift the cameras to 1,000ft for extended periods only weighs 15Kg and can easily be fitted into a small rucksack.
-This includes the Firefly Helikite, helium cylinder, flying-line and reel.
+Helikite systems provide an inexpensive, all-weather, permanent aerial platform.
+Everything needed to lift the cameras to 1,000ft for extended periods only weighs 15kg and can easily be fitted into a small rucksack.
+This includes the Firefly Helikite, helium cylinder, flying line, and reel.

 About Allsopp Helikites Limited